GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Banta's Staff** (*unique*)
 $4,800,  2 lbs.
 Staff
+An unassuming walking stick which appears to be made of pine, it features a steel band and brass band at its top.
 Uses [Rflx].
 Can produce a Bolt attack.
 Contains the spell *Flechette*.

 **The Brazier** (*unique*)
 $7,500, 3 lbs.